 Writing an Original TV Drama Serial

-Write a pilot episode & outline for an original TV drama serial on this online course.
-With masterclasses from top TV professionals including the Curtis Brown TV agents.
+Write a pilot episode & outline for an original TV drama serial, with masterclasses from top TV professionals and Curtis Brown TV agents.

 Mar 01 2021 - Jul 05 2021